James-Mart/eden-fractal-contract/README.md

 # Contributing

+## How to contribute

-To contribute to this smart contract for the [Eden fractal](https://www.edenfractal.com), follow the below instructions.
+To contribute to this smart contract for the [Eden fractal](https://www.edenfractal.com), follow the instructions at the [EOS Power Network - Open EOS Contract](https://github.com/EOSPowerNetwork/vscode-open-eos-contract) repo.
 Quick intro video to this tool can be found [here](https://www.youtube.com/watch?v=YZmTEuOdffs).

-## Prerequisites

-1. VSCode installed on your development PC
-2. [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VSCode extension has been installed

-## How to use this repo

-1. Create a folder on your pc called eden-fractal-contract.
-2. Clone this repo into that directory (from within the new directory, it's `git clone <repo_link> .`)
-3. Open in VSCode
-4. Run the ```Remote-Containers: Rebuild and Reopen in Container``` command in VSCode

-VSCode will relaunch, connecting to a new docker container with the EOS contract development environment already configured, and the contract will be ready to work on./

-## Misc notes

-When VSCode closes, the container stops.
-The data within the container is not accessible, as it's stored in an unnamed volume mounted on your PC, only accessible through the docker container launched by VSCode.
-Any changes you make to the contract will only persist if you commit and push them to github.

 ## Contributing rules